 There are two challenges.
 First of all, how to ensure that a knowledge base of common, shared practices is built, guaranteeing everyone’s buy-in.
 Secondly, how to ensure that this knowledge base will evolve over time and that practices are gradually updated.
-To meet the first challenge, the method of knowledge gathering and sharing is key.
+To meet the first challenge, the method of knowledge, data/information gathering and sharing is key.
 Wanting to go too fast or being too ambitious, leads to potential failures and a lack of buy-in from teams.
 To meet the second challenge, it is essential to implement a robust and flexible continuous improvement structure.
 Each company has its own model.

 How can we help

 Argon & Co supports its clients throughout their projects, from the identification of best practices to the formalisation and implementation of excellence standards.

 In the upstream phase we:

 - Baseline the performance in a diagnostic data-driven way so leaders can get clarity on what needs to be changed

 - Identify best practices (supported by data) or those to be improved, in order to build a common set of rules to be implemented on production sites